 New and improved urgent and after-hours healthcare

 This investment supports the roll-out of a new and improved urgent and after-hours healthcare framework, developed by Health New Zealand and ACC, informed by after-hours and urgent care providers.
-The framework aims to establish a comprehensive and cohesive approach to healthcare delivery, ensuring accessibility, efficiency, and quality of services across our regions.
+The framework aims to establish a robust and equitable urgent and after-hours care system for New Zealand.

-Over the next two years, new and improved services will be introduced.
+Over the next 2 years, new and improved services will be introduced.

 New and improved urgent and after-hours healthcare [PDF, 1.1 MB]